 While working for less than six months within 1 calendar year, the employee is entitled to a pro-rated period of paid vacation.
 During the common 6-month trial period at the beginning of a new employment contract, employees are usually not entitled to take any vacation days.

-The number of public holidays varies from state to state in Germany.
+The number of public holidays varies from state to state in Germany (10 to 12 days).

 Sick Leave